 - You have two sites with different brands, different addresses and trading names, both selling the same products which are ultimately shipped from the same warehouse.
 Not cool.
-It contravenes the policy and could get one or both of your Google AdWords accounts shut down.
+It contravenes the policy and could get one or both of your Google Ads accounts shut down.
 Or not – read on.

 This goes back a while, but happened to a client.
 They claim no intention of flouting the Double-Serving Policy.
 I’ll leave you to make up your own mind.

-We had two eCommerce stores offering the same products, bidding on the same keywords and in Google AdWords accounts initially managed by two different agencies.
+We had two eCommerce stores offering the same products, bidding on the same keywords and in Google Ads accounts initially managed by two different agencies.
 There was no collaboration between the two agencies, we didn’t even know about one another at the time.